My Version of "TDD is About Design, Not About Testing"

 Before you move on, stop and tell yourself that this time, you will be open to learning about it even if you don't plan on applying it.
 That you won't make assumptions about it without truly understanding it at a high level.

-Read more about it for the benefit of your team, collegues, and the business so that you can understand both sides (Test Driven Design devs vs. Test After devs or Test No Devs).
+Read more about it for the benefit of your team, colleagues, and the business so that you can understand both sides (Test Driven Design devs vs. Test After devs or Test No Devs).
 The difference is important to understand.
 If you are a Project Manager, VP, or CTO, you need to understand it at a high level.

 It's not going away.
 And it's done on a per developer basis, based on individual choice.